geovedi/book-notes/2017/your-brain-is-a-time-machine.notes.md

-# Your Brain Is a Time Machine
+# Your Brain Is a Time Machine: The Neuroscience and Physics of Time
 Author: Dean Buonomano

 ## Brain Time